Abdulqasem-Bakhshi/verified-commits-github/README.md

 1. GitHub -> Profile -> Settings -> SSH and GPG Keys
 2. In GPG Keys click **"New GPG key"**
 3. For title, you can use your noreply GitHub email or anything you want.
-4. For Key, just paste the RGP PUBLIC KEY block and then click **"Add GPG Key"**
+4. For Key, just paste the PGP PUBLIC KEY block and then click **"Add GPG Key"**

 # How To Get Noreply Email From GitHub?